 These Catholic terms are used in the repository entries of the Marquette Archives' Native Guide.

-Abbey (and Abbot): In some men's religious institutes, e.g. Benedictines, monasteries are known as an abbeys and the head of such residences are abbots.
-Notable records about native peoples from these leaders include correspondence with local missionaries and high-ranking church and government officials regarding evangelization and schools.
-Abbots noted in the entries are alphabetized independently in the Master Index with the title "Abbot" and the initials of their religious institute.
+Abbey (and Abbot): In some men's religious institutes, e.g. Benedictines, their residences are called abbeys and their head residents are called abbots.
+Notable records about native peoples by abbots include correspondence with local missionaries and high-ranking church and government officials regarding evangelization and schools.

 Brother: A man who is a member of a religious institute, but not ordained or studying for the priesthood.
-While few brothers created notable records, some are noted in the Marquette guides and alphabetized independently in the Master Index with the title "Brother" and the initials of their religious institute.
+Few brothers created notable records.

 Chancellor, Chancery: The principal official of a diocese or archdiocese who signs and maintains letters and official documents of the bishop and the diocese, including responsibility for the diocesan archives.
-This official may be a priest, religious, or lay person and the office is known as the "chancery".
+The chancellor may serve as the archivist or the archivist may report to the chancellor.

 Congregatio Pro Gentium Evangelizatione: Founded in 1622, the "Congregatio Pro Gentium Evangelizatione (Congregation for the Evangelization of Peoples, formerly "Congregatio de Propaganda Fide"), is an agency of the Holy See charged with organizing the missionary activity of the Church and spreading Christianity where the Christian message had still not arrived.

 Convent: A residence for a community or congregation of women religious.
 Notable records about native peoples from these institutions may include correspondence and publications with local missionaries and high-ranking church and government officials regarding evangelization and schools for native peoples.